Softsplit/sandbox-plus-plus/README.md

 # ![Sandbox++](http://files.softsplit.org/sandboxplusplus_nobg.png)
-A heavily work-in-progress successor to the original Garry's Mod gamemode, Sandbox, built on S&box.
+A heavily work-in-progress successor to the original Garry's Mod gamemode, Sandbox, built on s&box.

 All contributions are welcome.
 For discussions, please join our [Discord](https://discord.gg/rbCJdZjewf) server.